-- What is a "people group"? - What is "people group thinking"? - What are the values of the people group approach for planning various ministries? - How do we research a people group in the field and come to understand people from the inside out? - In what ways can we best communicate the Good News of Jesus Christ to them? - How do we plan ministries that God can use to move whole groups of people towards a better future-one that includes a Kingdom life-style of enhanced socioeconomic dignity? - What part does prayer play in the reaching of unreached people groups? - Why and how does prayer release God's powerful working among them? - Why should we network with other segments of Christ's Church? - How can a cooperative ministry network be developed for a people group I am concerned about?
+- What is a "people group"? - What is "people group thinking"? - What are the values of the people group approach for planning various ministries? - How do we research a people group in the field and come to understand people from the inside out? - In what ways can we best communicate the Good News of Jesus Christ to them? - How do we plan ministries that God can use to move whole groups of people towards a better future-one that includes a Kingdom life-style of enhanced socioeconomic dignity? - What part does prayer play in the reaching of unreached people groups?

+- Why and how does prayer release God's powerful working among them? - Why should we network with other segments of Christ's Church? - How can a cooperative ministry network be developed for a people group I am concerned about?

-Author's note: Through the privilege of interacting with Christian workers in many parts of the world over the last several years, I have become increasingly convinced that mission strategies, no matter how creative and relevant to the people group concerned, will almost certainly fail unless coupled with ongoing prayerful dependence on God and cooperative interdependence with others who share our ministry vision.
-In the 1990s there is a growing recognition among those Christians committed to both the Great Commission and the Great Commandment that we must pray together and work together as never before if the lost and the poor are to hear His voice and feel His touch.
+Author's note: Through the privilege of interacting with Christian workers in many parts of the world over several decades as well as a profound experience of God's correction in my own life and ministry, I have become increasingly convinced that mission strategies, no matter how creative and relevant to the people group concerned, will almost certainly fail unless coupled with ongoing prayerful dependence on the Lord and cooperative interdependence with others who share our ministry vision.
+Now there is a growing recognition among those Christians committed to both the Great Commission and the Great Commandment that we must pray together and work together as never before if the lost and the poor are to hear His voice and feel His touch.

-We are currently witnessing the development of an enormous global prayer movement focussed on the unevangelized world, especially those sixty or so countries which make up "the 10/40 Window," that belt of nations between 10 and 40 degrees north latitude, running from northwest Africa through the Middle East to Central and South Asia, where the great majority of unreached peoples are found.
-For the first time in the history of Christianity many millions of Christians are being joined together through advanced telecommunications, sharing the same information to guide their intercession.
-At the same time there is deepening acceptance throughout the body of Christ that denominational and organizational labels are becoming less and less important as we are caught up together in the larger cause of making Christ known to those who have never encountered Him.
+We have joyfully witnessed the development and continuation of a global prayer movement, focusing on the unevangelized world, especially those sixty or so countries which make up "the 10/40 Window", that belt of nations between 10 and 40 degrees north latitude, running from northwest Africa through the Middle East to Central and South Asia, where the great majority of unreached peoples are found.
+For the first time in the history of Christianity, many millions of Christians are being joined together through social media and on-line video calls, sharing the same information to guide their intercession.
+At the same time, there is deepening acceptance throughout the Body of Christ that denominational and organizational labels are becoming less and less important as we are caught up together in the larger cause of making Christ known to those who have never encountered Him.